Azure/blobporter/README.md

 ### Upload to Azure Page Blob Storage

-Same as uploading to block blob storage, but with the transfer type (-t option) specified.
+Same as uploading to block blob storage, but with setting the transfer definiton (-t option) to the value file-pageblob.

 For example, a single file upload becomes: